Ferdinand I of Naples: Clash with Callisto

-The advanced age, the many sorrows suffered and moreover the melancholy for having understood that King John II of Aragon would not have conquered the kingdom of Naples led the pope to his death in August 1458, without having achieved his goal.
+The pope died in August 1458 at an advanced age.
+His declining health was believed to be attributed by a combination of personal losses and disappointment that King John II of Aragon would not have succeeded in conquering the Kingdom of Naples.

 Ferrante, relieved of the Pope's death, immediately sent Francesco II Del Balzo, Duke of Andria, and Antonio d'Alessandro, famous Jurisconsult, to ask for the investiture of the new Pope and to render him obedience.
 Accepted the audience, Pope Pius II did not want to neglect the interests of the Church: the investiture was granted him, but with many conditions: Ferrante had to pay the unpaid taxes, perpetually help the Pope with every request, return Benevento to the Church and Terracina, and other conditions agreed in the name of the Pope by Bernardo, Bishop of Spoleto and in the name of the King by Antonio d'Alessandro.
 All this was confirmed by the bull of Pius II, on November 2, 1458.
 After the Bull of Investiture, two more were sent: in the first the Pontiff advised Ferrante to send him a Cardinal Legate for the coronation and in the second he revoked the Bull Callixtus III had made against the King.

 Ferrante was solemnly crowned on February 4, 1459, in the Cathedral of Barletta and to thank the Pope, in 1461, he wanted Maria, his natural daughter, to marry Antonio Piccolomini nephew of Pius, giving her as a dowry the Duchy of Amalfi, the county of Celano and the office of Great executioner for her husband.
 The problems, however, were not over yet, in fact Ferrante's rival, John of Anjou, aspired to regain the throne of Naples, lost by his father in the war against Alfonso.